Fiat 500X SUV review

 If you want something a bit bigger and a little tougher than the Fiat 500, but don't want to turn your back on that car's cutesy retro styling, the 500X could be right up your street.
 With two extra doors and a taller, larger body than the 500, it takes on compact SUV and crossover rivals that include the Nissan Juke, MINI Countryman and Renault Captur, as well as the SEAT Arona.

-To give it extra appeal, buyers can choose from the standard, more style-conscious models or the more rugged Cross Plus version, which can't be had with four-wheel drive but feature Fiat’s Traction+ system, which boosts its off-road ability without affecting running costs.
-Whichever Off-Road Look version you go for, it should navigate a muddy campsite field with ease.
+To give it extra appeal, buyers can choose from the standard, more style-conscious models or the more rugged Cross versions, which can't be had with four-wheel drive but feature Fiat’s Traction+ system, which boosts off-road ability without affecting running costs.
+Cross cars should navigate a muddy campsite field with relative ease.

-In 2019, the Fiat 500X Sport model joined the range, aimed squarely at the Peugeot 2008 GT-Line and SEAT Arona FR, and is expected to mop up as much as 40% of 500X sales.
+A Fiat 500X Sport model joined the range in 2019, aimed squarely at the Peugeot 2008 GT and SEAT Arona FR, and represents a respectable proportion of 500X sales.
 A styling kit adds a muscular look, with bigger wheels and twin tailpipes.
-The Sport is available with a 1.0-litre or 1.3-litre petrol engine paired to an automatic gearbox.
+Besides these, you can choose the entry-level Club trim or the RED special-edition.
+Prior to the most recent update, the 500X was available in Pop, Connect and Hey Google trim levels.

-Trim levels now consist of Urban, Lounge, City Cross, Cross Plus and Sport trim.
-None of them are sparsely equipped, though; Urban trim includes air-conditioning, cruise control, 16-inch alloy wheels and a seven-inch Uconnect infotainment system with DAB radio, Apple CarPlay and Android Auto.
+If you’re set on a 500X, none of the trim levels are sparsely equipped; Club trim includes air-conditioning, cruise control, 16-inch alloy wheels and a seven-inch Uconnect infotainment system with DAB radio, Apple CarPlay and Android Auto.

 Placing a clear emphasis on style, the interior is also pleasant, with high-quality materials and plenty of attractive touches that don’t detract from functionality.
 It's easy to be cynical, though, and take the retro style as an excuse for omitting the latest technology.
 Occupants will be comfortable in the supportive seats, have plenty of room and will enjoy the light and airy feel.
-With 350 litres of luggage space, the 500X’s boot is respectable, but can’t quite match those found in conventional hatchbacks like the Vauxhall Astra.
+With 350 litres of luggage space, the 500X’s boot is respectable but it’s one of the smaller boots in this class – nor can it match the space you get in many conventional hatchbacks such as the Vauxhall Astra.

 Like the 500 city car, there are plenty of options for personalisation, with Fiat teaming up with American parts maker Mopar to give customers plenty of ways to customise their 500X.
 Some are purely practical, including roof racks and bike carriers, while others are just for fun and include decals and styling parts.

 In our 2018 Driver Power customer satisfaction survey, the pre-update Fiat 500X finished in an unspectacular 71st out of the 75 cars covered, including the worst score for reliability and build quality.
-Too few owners took part in our 2020 survey, but Fiat as a brand came 23rd out of 30 manufacturers in our 2020 carmaker survey.
+Too few owners took part in our 2021 survey but the Fiat 500 hatchback didn’t post particularly flattering scores.
+Fiat as a brand came 26th out of 29 manufacturers in our carmaker survey.

-Sadly, the 500X's independent Euro NCAP crash-test result could be better, too – it scored four out of five stars under the latest and toughest testing criteria.
+Sadly, the 500X's independent Euro NCAP crash-test result could be better, too – it scored four out of five stars in 2015, and the test has got tougher since then.
 The 500X performed well in terms of protecting both adult and child passengers, but fell down on its limited standard safety assistance kit.
-Fiat’s autonomous emergency braking system is a cost option, while an alarm is also an optional extra.
+Fiat’s autonomous emergency braking system is a cost option, which is odd given it’s fitted as standard on the Fiat Tipo hatchback, while an alarm is also an optional extra.
 You do get a roster of airbags, anti-lock brakes and electronic stability control as standard.